Fundamentos de la jardinería

 Water in the morning, if you can, to help moisture settle deep into the soil before the sun is at its brightest.
 Try to avoid doing this task at night, because wet foliage can attract insects and diseases (another reason to direct water toward the roots).
 Plan to water once or twice a week—or more often in dry weather—but only when necessary.
 Have a look at our guide to watering your garden for a breakdown of different techniques.

 3. Stay ahead of weeds.
 Weeds sneak into your garden and steal soil nutrients from your plants.
 Get rid of them before they have the chance!
 Pull weeds when they’re small (it’s easier) and make sure to grab all of the roots.
+After weeding, use Miracle-Gro® Garden Weed Preventer to keep new weeds from sprouting.
+Just sprinkle it directly onto the soil, mix it in according to the package instructions, and spread your mulch back into place.
+(Mulch helps keep weeds away, too—learn more in our article, Why You Should Mulch.)

 4. Keep plants well-fed.
 Growing plants absorb nutrients from the soil, so you need to put back in what they take out.
 Every 3 months, sprinkle Miracle-Gro® Shake ‘n Feed® All Purpose Plant Food directly onto the soil, rake it in, and water according to the package instructions.
 You can also use homemade compost, but be sure it’s fully decomposed for the best results.
 Essential soil nutrients promote strong root growth, which means beautiful plants, fuller foliage, and a bigger harvest.
 Discover how you can get the most from your garden with even more tips about plant food basics.